Lithium-ion battery: Safety

 An Apple iPhone 3GS, opened to show a damaged, swollen battery, known colloquially as a "spicy pillow".
 A second, unopened phone is in the background for comparison.

-The problem of lithium-ion battery safety was recognized even before these batteries were first commercially released in 1991.
+The problem of lithium-ion battery safety was recognized even before were first commercially released in 1991.
 The two main reasons for lithium-ion battery fires and explosions are related to processes on the negative electrode (anode when discharging, cathode when charging).
 During a normal battery charge lithium ions intercalate into graphite.
-However, if the charge is too fast or the temperature is too low lithium metal starts plating on the negative electrode, and the resulting dendrites can penetrate the battery separator, internally short-circuit the cell, and result in high electric current, heating and ignition.
+However, if the charge is too fast or the temperature is too low, lithium metal starts plating on the negative electrode, and the resulting dendrites can penetrate the battery separator, internally short-circuit the cell, and result in high electric current, heating and ignition.
 In other mechanisms, an explosive reaction between the negative electrode material (LiC_{6}) and the solvent (liquid organic carbonate) occurs even at open circuit, provided that the electrode temperature exceeds a certain threshold above 70 °C.

-Nowadays, all reputable manufacturers employ at least two safety devices in all their lithium-ion batteries of an 18650 format or larger: a current interrupt (CID) device and a positive temperature coefficient (PTC) device.
-The CID comprises two metal disks that make an electric contact with each other.
-When pressure inside the cell increases, the distance between the two disks increases too and they lose the electric contact with each other, thus terminating the electric current through the battery.
-The PTC device is made of an electrically conducting polymer.
-When the current through the PTC device increases, the polymer gets hot, and its electric resistance rises sharply, thus reducing the current through the battery.
+Lithium-ion batteries in the 18650 format or larger may incorporate safety mechanisms such as a current interrupt device (CID) and a positive temperature coefficient (PTC) device.
+The CID consists of two metal disks in electrical contact.
+When internal pressure increases, the disks separate, breaking the circuit and terminating the current.
+The PTC device is composed of a conductive polymer; an increase in current causes the polymer to heat, increasing its electrical resistance and reducing the current flow.